-A complete copy of the senior secured syndicated credit facility agreement may be found under CESTC's profile on SEDAR at www.sedar.com.
+A complete copy of the Senior Facility may be found under CESTC's profile on SEDAR at www.sedar.com.

 Shareholder Rights Plan

 CESTC has adopted a shareholder rights plan (the "Shareholder Rights Plan") with an effective date of June 30, 2013.
 The Shareholder Rights Plan was approved by the Shareholders at the annual general and special meeting of the Shareholders held on June 20, 2013.
 The Shareholder Rights Plan must be re-approved by the Shareholders at every third annual meeting of the Shareholders following the effective date.